emilk/pga/README.md

 Geometric Algebra (GA) is great and very general.
 We fill focus first on the interesting subset of 3D Projective Geometric Algebra (PHA).
 This is where you denote point and vectors with an extra projective dimension `w` and define `w=0` as directions and `w=1` as cartesian coordinates.
 Thus a vector is expressed as `[x, y, z, w]`.

 GA replaces the familiar named with `x/y/z/w` with the less familiar `e1/e2/e3/e4` or sometimes `e0/e1/e2/e3`.
-Due to this unfimiliarity and unconsistency I prefer to simply rename them to the familiar names `x/y/z/w`.
+Due to this unfamiliarity and inconsistency I prefer to simply rename them to the familiar names `x/y/z/w`.

 So, I use this notations: